 Several photos and a diary of noteworthy events are shown on this page.
 The diary of events forms part of a work produced by Jeanette Quantrill née Case, a former pupil of the school.
 The full ‘Potted History‘ is available to view on this site by clicking the link.

-A photo of the school is shown above, right.
+A photo of the school is shown below.
 Taken some time in the early 1930s, at which time the Headmaster was Colonel Bransden.

-Also to the right is a small extract from the diary of events.
+Also below, a small extract from the diary of events.
 The full diary is shown at the bottom of this page and can also be viewed in the ‘Potted History’.

 A gentleman who is mentioned many times in the school’s Log Book and Minute Book is William Henry Sheridan.
 Described at the time as a landowner and philanthropist, William Sheridan gifted many items and funded many events at the school.
 For 35 years he resided at ‘Gate House Farm’ Kiln Road, Thundersley, during which time he was a frequent visitor to the school.